compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

   gains from automatic differentiation.

 - Additional optimization of Clad is needed to eliminate unnecessary overhead in gradient generation.

-- The discrete profiling logic implemented in RooMinimizer should be tested across different models to evaluate the minimizer’s behavior and robustness
+- The discrete profiling logic implemented in RooMinimizer should be tested across different models to evaluate the minimizer’s behavior and robustness.

 ## **Acknowledgements**
 would like to express my sincere gratitude to the CERN Summer School for